Deduplicate Across Salesforce Leads and Contacts

 Backing Up Records from Salesforce

 Before running a large merge operation, you can export all records directly from Salesforce to a CSV file.
-This can preserve all the record details, which can help later for undo and/or just for general review.
+This can preserve all record details, which can help later for undo and/or general review.

 Create a Targeted Salesforce Report

 To select only the necessary fields and filter out inapplicable records, you can create a Salesforce Report.
-This gives you a targeted export, omitting unnecessary data.
+This gives you a targeted export that omits unnecessary data.
 Once configured and saved, you can reuse this report before each bulk merge operation.

 In Salesforce, if the Reports tab doesn't appear at the top, click the App Launcher icon (nine squares) in the top left corner and search for "Reports."

-Create a new report based on the specific data type and add all the desired fields.
+Create a new report based on the specified data type and include all desired fields.
 Add filters to narrow the results.
 Save and Run the report.

 On the results page, click the arrow next to the Edit button and select Export.
 In the Export popup, select Details and CSV as the format.